|Nutrition Facts (per serving)|

 Just the name of this dish sounds hearty and delicious.
 A country breakfast skillet is a great way to get all of the breakfast favorites into one dish, making for a satisfying meal at the start of the day.
 This recipe is a tasty mixture of eggs, potatoes, bacon, and cheese, along with chopped peppers and onion.
 It's an all-in-one breakfast skillet, sure to please the whole family or hungry guests.

 The secret to the rich, irresistible flavor is that the whole dish is made in the same pan in which the bacon is fried.
+It is efficient and delicious, as you cook the dish in the bacon fat for extra flavor and taste, but it doesn't taste overly of bacon.
 A little fat is poured off and the vegetables are added and cooked until the potatoes are a nice golden brown.
 The mixture is sprinkled with cheese, topped with the beaten eggs, and then cooked until set.
-The bacon is then crumbled over top.
+The bacon is then crumbled over the top.

 6 slices bacon (cut into 2-inch pieces)

 1/2 cup shredded sharp cheddar cheese

 In a large, heavy skillet, cook the bacon over moderate heat until crisp.

 Remove the bacon to drain on paper towels.

 Crumble the bacon and set aside.